pdemian/Assembler/README.md

 Technically this project serves no purpose just yet, other than maybe showcasing how to build a .exe from scratch.

+The assembler has a limited instruction set for language building with a compiler rather than a full on assembler.
+Both GCC and Visual Studio do the exact same thing.

+At the moment, the assembler uses the most general instruction available to make the code less complex.
+Optimizations may come at a later time.

+x87 floating point operations are also not yet implemented.

 ## Installation
 clone, and run the solution to build the executable